 However, I've strained the seeds before when making icing, and feel this has compromised the flavour.
 Following a discussion with Mum, a phone call to Becky and a google search, I decided on a method that would give me the best of both worlds.

 I heated the passion fruit pulp in a pot (which helped to separated the seeds and juice sac), let it sit of 5 mins, then sieved the pulp to exclude the seeds.
-I then used this recipe to make the curd.

 I divided the finished curd between several containers, and as a bit of an experiment, I added some extra fresh passionfruit (seeds and all to one batch).
 My conclusion is I prefer the seedless variety, as it still has a great passionfruit hit.